Want to learn how to get out of massive credit card debt? You'll learn how in this step-by-step post.

-I don’t discuss too much about credit cards on Financial Samurai because I’ve only got three (a travel rewards card, a generic rewards card, and a corporate card) and nothing much happens except for racking up rewards points.
+I don't discuss too much about credit cards on Financial Samurai because I've only got two (a cash back rewards card, and a cash back business card) and nothing much happens except for racking up rewards points.
 Definitely use a credit card for convenience, safety, rewards points, and insurance protection if you can control yourself.
-But if you’re not careful, thanks to the ease of use and absurdly high interest rates, problems may ensue.
+But if you're not careful, thanks to the ease of use and absurdly high interest rates, problems may ensue.

-The following is a guest post by Debs, a middle income earning new grandmother who was able to amass over $140,000 in credit card debt!
+The following is a guest post by Financial Samurai reader, Debs, a middle income earning new grandmother who was able to amass over $140,000 in credit card debt!
+She was eventually able to get out of her massive credit card debt.
 I asked her to share her story on how she did it, and how she is getting herself out of debt.
 Kudos to Debs for having the courage to share her story.

 It’s embarrassing to admit, but I tell this tale as a warning to all people like me who are on the bandwagon of lifestyle inflation, “I deserve” and family struggles that may cause you to take your eyes off the ball and wake up one day to say “How did I get here?”.

-Our debt crept up on us without even realizing it.
+Our massive credit card debt crept up on us without even realizing it.
 At least I didn’t realize the size it had grown to.
 I wasn’t watching the finances.
 I was only working hard to contribute to the family income.
 That was enough, or so I thought.

 In retrospect, I can see how we made some mistakes that didn’t help us.
 We financed a swimming pool in 1995 because we wanted to have a backyard oasis while the kids were young enough to enjoy it.
 That (a) was not a smart idea and (b) increased our mortgage payments, which we thought we could afford.
 Apparently not, because our home equity line of credit (HELOC) started to grow after that.